LogoLogo

 Background Information

-The X Engine loads hello.html, prompting the user to enter a name and to click a button labelled Say Hello.
+The X Agent loads hello.html, prompting the user to enter a name and to click a button labelled Say Hello.
 When the button is clicked, the text entered should be appended to "Hello".
 For example, if the text entered is "World!" then the result will be "Hello World!"

 Objective